Kin-Protocol/Kin-Protocol/README.md

 <ins>**Implementation**</ins> - Development takes place and a final version of the code will be submitted at the end for Governance review.

 <ins>**Final Review and vote**</ins> - Initially this will just be a vote.
 In later iterations this could be review by some trusted developers who have been assigned roles of reviewer.
 If vote does not pass it will get recycled for revision and the governance reviewers, when they exist as roles would give feedback to the team and community of the changes that must take place to pass their review or alternatively if it failed the vote then they willgather community feedback on it to return to the development team.
+An example of how roles can work would be [Dapp Hub's DS Role Repo](https://github.com/dapphub/ds-roles/) which is used on many Ethereum governance projects.